1975 Volvo International

 The 1975 Volvo International was a men's tennis tournament played on outdoor clay courts in North Conway, New Hampshire, in the United States and was part of the 1975 Commercial Union Assurance Grand Prix.
-The tournament was held from August 4 though August 10, 1975, and first-seeded Jimmy Connors won the singles title.
+It was the third edition of the tournament and was held from August 4 though August 10, 1975.
+First-seeded Jimmy Connors won the singles title.